Updated May 13th, 2022

 The concept of Open Data is not new, but it has become increasingly important to focus on making it accessible to everyone.
-In this article, we talk about the benefits, what makes data open (and discrepancies regarding Open Data), examples of Open Data, and arguments for and against it.
+This article discusses the benefits of Open Data and what makes data open (including discrepancies regarding Open Data).
+You’ll also see examples of Open Data and arguments for and against it.
 To conclude, we’ll also highlight how Orvium makes Open Data easily accessible.

 Open Data Benefits

-Open Data has many benefits when shared freely, benefits that can be specific and pertain to a particular category (cultural, scientific, environmental, governmental).
+Open Data has many benefits when shared freely.
+Benefits can be specific and pertain to a particular category (cultural, scientific, environmental, governmental).
 Good Open Data:

 If these requirements are met, benefits for researchers include:

-- increased researcher authenticity and reduced academic fraud - data sharing not only encourages new perspectives but also helps identify researcher errors, discourages fraud, and is helpful in training new researchers. compliance with funding agency mandates and journal publishing policies - journal repositories, such as OpenAIRE, encourage submitting complete and detailed scientific data while abiding by the FAIR principles to ensure a standard structure.
+- Compliance with funding agency mandates and journal publishing policies - journal repositories, such as OpenAIRE, encourage submitting complete and detailed scientific data while abiding by the FAIR principles to ensure a standard structure.
 Additionally, these No-fee Open Access journals allow researchers to publish free-of-charge if an Open Access journal charges a fee too large.